Enapa-Asamoah/Deep-Learning_EuroSAT_Classifier/multisense/IMPLEMENTATION.md

 # MultiSense Implementation Guide

-## 🎯 Implementation Roadmap for Publication-Ready Research
+## Implementation Roadmap

-This document provides a comprehensive, publication-ready implementation guide for the MultiSense project.
-The implementation is structured to produce statistically rigorous, reproducible results suitable for high-impact journal publication.
+This document provides a practical implementation guide for the MultiSense project.
+The guide is organized to help you produce reproducible results with proper statistical analysis.

-## Phase 1: Foundation & Data Preparation (Weeks 1-3)
+## Phase 1: Foundation & Data Preparation

 ### 1.1 Dataset Selection and Setup